 This feature even allows your audio guide to replace the catalog.
 Since the digital content can remain available even after the exhibit, cards for past exhibitions can be sold in the museum shop.

 Our audioguides can help our customers' revenue through the resale of the non-transferable cards, but also through a donation button integrated on its digital content.

 Just create a donation button from your own Paypal account or another similar service and send us the generated code.

 Would you like to ask visitors to subscribe to your newsletter or to include any other form requesting personal data in your guide?

 At Nubart we follow a strict policy regarding personal information, but we can embed your own subscription form as long as it is GDPR-compliant.
-In this way this private data remains only with you!
+This way your prospects' private data stays only with you!